I am Visiting Teaching Professor at the University of Southern Mississippi where I teach English Composition and Technical Writing.

 This website contains information about the courses I teach, talks, my publications, and online tools for composition.
 I also share links to digital works-in-progress.

-I have recently presented papers at the International Conference on Romanticism, Nineteenth-Century Conference (INCS), British Women Writers Conference (BWWC), and North American Society for the Study of Romanticism Conference (NASSR), The Narrative Conference, Victorian Institute Conference, British Association for Romantic Studies (BARS), Children’s Literature Association Conference (ChLA), and the Coleridge Summer Conference.
+I have presented papers at the International Conference on Romanticism, Nineteenth-Century Conference (INCS), British Women Writers Conference (BWWC), North American Society for the Study of Romanticism Conference (NASSR), The Narrative Conference, Victorian Institute Conference, British Association for Romantic Studies (BARS), Children’s Literature Association Conference (ChLA), and the Coleridge Summer Conference.
 For a full list and additional information, please see my curriculum vitae.
 You can also contact me at Crystal.Veronie@usm.edu.